AbdelrahmanSalah211/EchoWords/README.md

 - **User Feed**

   - Create new posts with title, body, and image via uploading
-  - images are uploaded to Imgbb server
+  - Images are uploaded to Imgbb server
   - Edit and delete only user own blogs
   - View all users' posts

 - **Protected Routes**
   - Only authenticated users can access Profile page.

+- **404 Page**
+  - Shows 404 not found page

 ## Tech Stack